ros2/rmw_fastrtps/Quality_declaration_fastcdr.md

 The library has version >= 1.0.0.

 ### Public API Declaration [1.iii]

 The API is declared using Doxygen documentation available to be [generated](https://github.com/eProsima/Fast-CDR/blob/master/utils/doxygen/doxyfile) with the source code.
 They have it hosted in this [page](https://www.eprosima.com/docs/fast-buffers/0.3.0/html/group___f_a_s_t_c_d_r_a_p_i_r_e_f_e_r_e_n_c_e.html) for the version 0.3.0.
 However, that is an outdated version, as currently the software version is 1.0.13.

 ### API Stability Policy [1.iv]

 There is no explicit policy related to API stability.
-This package should be pinned to a particular Fast-CDR version to be considered high quality.
+This package may need to be pinned to specific versions in order to provide API stability to packages that depend on it.

 ### ABI Stability Policy [1.v]

 There is no explicit policy related to ABI stability.
-This package should be pinned to a particular Fast-CDR version to be considered high quality.
+This package may need to be pinned to specific versions in order to provide ABI stability to packages that depend on it.

 ### ABI and ABI Stability Within a Released ROS Distribution [1.vi]

 There is no direct correlation between API and ABI stability of the library within ROS distributions.
-This package should be pinned to a particular Fast-CDR version to be considered high quality.
+Individual ROS distributions may need to choose specific versions to ensure API and ABI stability within a released ROS distribution.

 ## Change Control Process [2]

 ### Change Requests [2.i]

 Fast-CDR does not have a declared change control process.
 However, browsing through its public GitHub repository [history of commits](https://github.com/eProsima/Fast-CDR/commits/master) shows that most of the code passes through a Pull Request, except some minor cases related to styling issues or formatting.

 ### Contributor Origin [2.ii]

 Based on the public GitHub repository [history of commits](https://github.com/eProsima/Fast-CDR/commits/master) of `fast-cdr` it can be seen that there is no confirmation of contributor origin enforcement used in the repository.

 ### Peer Review Policy [2.iii]

-Not publicly stated, but browsing through their [list of closed pull requests](https://github.com/eProsima/Fast-CDR/pulls?q=is:pr%20is:closed) it can be seen that their workflow requires at least one peer review approving the changes and building against CI before merging code to the master branch in the repository.
+Fast-CDR does not have a publicly stated peer review policy.

 ### Continuous Integration [2.iv]

-Not publicly stated, but browsing through their [list of closed pull requests](https://github.com/eProsima/Fast-CDR/pulls?q=is:pr%20is:closed) it can be seen that their workflow requires at least one peer review approving the changes and building against CI before merging code to the master branch in the repository.
+Fast-CDR does not have a publicly stated continuous integration process.

 ###  Documentation Policy [2.v]